YouthfulTVman101/Oofs-Of-Robloxia/README.md

 Given to Staff members who quit or were demoted

 <h4>Social Oofs</h4>
-Given to family-friendly YouTubers with at least 500 subs or anyone on twitter advertising Oofs Of Robloxia
+Given to family-friendly YouTubers with at least 500 subs or anyone we follow on twitter!

 This role often gets changed